amiralitaheri/jdate_dart/README.md

-tryParse(String string) | Tries to parse the string an returns a `JDate` object, returns null if string is not valid jalaliToGregorian(int year, int month, int date) | Converts Jalali date to Gregorian and return the result as a `BasicDate` gregorianToJalali(int year, int month, int date) | Converts Gregorian date to Jalali and return the result as a `BasicDate` hijriToGregorian(int year, int month, int date) | Converts Hijri date to Gregorian and return the result as a `BasicDate` gregorianToHijri(int year, int month, int date) | Converts Gregorian date to Hijri and return the result as a `BasicDate` jalaliToHijri(int year, int month, int date) | Converts Jalali date to Hijri and return the result as a `BasicDate` hijriToJalali(int year, int month, int date) | Converts Hijri date to Jalali and return the result as a `BasicDate`
+tryParse(String string) | Tries to parse the string an returns a `JDate` object, returns null if string is not valid jalaliToGregorian(int year, int month, int date) | Converts Jalali date to Gregorian and return the result as a `BasicDate` gregorianToJalali(int year, int month, int date) | Converts Gregorian date to Jalali and return the result as a `BasicDate` ummalquraToGregorian(int year, int month, int date) | Converts Ummalqura date to Gregorian and return the result as a `BasicDate` gregorianToUmmalqura(int year, int month, int date) | Converts Gregorian date to Ummalqura and return the result as a `BasicDate` ummalquraToJalali(int year, int month, int date) | Converts Jalali date to Ummalqura and return the result as a `BasicDate` jalaliToUmmalqura(int year, int month, int date) | Converts Ummalqura date to Jalali and return the result as a `BasicDate` islamicToGregorian(int year, int month, int date) | Converts Islamic date to Gregorian and return the result as a `BasicDate` gregorianToIslamic(int year, int month, int date) | Converts Gregorian date to Islamic and return the result as a `BasicDate` islamicToJalali(int year, int month, int date) | Converts Islamic date to Jalali and return the result as a `BasicDate` jalaliToIslamic(int year, int month, int date) | Converts Jalali date to Islamic and return the result as a `BasicDate`

 ## Extension Methods